mikeizbicki/american-shit/README.md

 These actions, which include bringing AR-15 assault rifles to peaceful protests "aren't necessarily intended to provoke, but have that effect."
 Source: [UC Berkeley](http://newscenter.berkeley.edu/2014/08/22/berkeley-researchers-find-police-often-incite-violence-at-protests/)

-* In 2013, the country of Iceland had it's first every police shooting.
+* In 2013, the country of Iceland had it's first ever police shooting.
-The country is in shock and goes into mourning.
+The country goes into mourning.
-(Compare this to the American reaction to a police shooting.)
+Compare this to the American reaction to a police shooting.
 Source: [Public Radio International](http://www.pri.org/stories/2013-12-03/iceland-grieves-after-police-kill-man-first-time-its-history)

 <!--